 On our first evening, we walked a short distance from our hotel (The Study at Yale) to Tarry Lodge, a restaurant owned and operated by Mario Batali and Joe Bastianich.
 It was the tail end of restaurant week, so I ordered off the special menu and got an appetizer (aronchini), entree (cavatelli with hot sausage and rapini), and dessert (olive oil flavor soft serve).

 In addition to gorgeous views of the city, John Davenport’s offers a full breakfast buffet as well as a regular menu.
 I had the buffet, and especially enjoyed all of the spreads, jams, and fresh breads that are offered.

 The market has several locations that are open on different days, and the Wooster Square location is open on Saturday mornings on a seasonal basis.
 There are numerous vendors located there, with such diverse offerings as cheese, crepes, vegetables, and knife sharpening.

-Our next stop was the famed Frank Pepe Pizzeria.
-Founded in 1925 by Frank Pepe, it’s one of the most popular pizzerias in America.
-Lines can get long throughout the day, so arrive early to minimize your wait.
-The white clam pizza is one of their specialties, and my personal favorite.
+While all of the pizza at Frank Pepe is delicious, the white clam pizza is one of their specialties, and my personal favorite.
+It’s so unique and so delicious.
 If you only visit one restaurant in New Haven, definitely go to Frank Pepe.

 A few doors down from Frank Pepe is Abate Restaurant, which offers pizza, pasta, salads, desserts, and more.
 We had an absolutely delicious salad, as well as the pasta pictured above.